EmmanuelBronyah/Python-Inbox-Organizer/README.md

 as input a valid email address, searches through the mails in the inbox folder of the user's gmail account and groups all emails received from that email address into a special folder or label.
-You must provide your email address and password which the program uses to log into your account and perform the automation.
+You must provide your email address and an app password which the program uses to log into your account and perform the automation.

 ## Features of the inbox organizer
 1. **Takes email address or addresses to group:** The program takes a valid email address or addresses and groups all emails received by these addresses.
-If more than one email address is provided, these email addresses must be separated with a space after a comma else an error will be thrown.
+If more than one email address is provided, these email addresses must be separated with a comma and then a space else an error will be thrown.
 For example: johncane@email.com, sissi@email.com.
 2. **Creates a unique identifier table:** The program creates a uid table where the last processed email message uid is stored.
 This is to